aaronpkelly/aaronpkelly.github.io/FOOTER.md

 However, if you wish to get a preview of what's coming up, they are available in my git repo as they're being written: [link](https://github.com/aaronpkelly/aaronpkelly.github.io/tree/master/_posts).

-# Turn that post into a sparkly PDF

-PDFs of all my articles will soon be on https://gumroad.com, using "pay what you want" pricing.

 # Why do this

 I decided that writing about my interests is a good way for me to: